Good Manufacturing Practice Workshop

 - Debriefing and questions

-Space in this workshop is limited; therefore, all those interested in participating must submit an application to attend the Good Manufacturing Practice workshop by Wednesday, April 26, 2017.
+Space in this workshop is limited; all those interested in participating must submit an application to attend the Good Manufacturing Practice workshop to CellCAN via this website form.

 - The SCN award will cover travel expenses associated with attending the workshop, for trainees not based in Montreal; travel to/from the workshop location, up to three nights shared accommodation at our designated hotel (day 1, day 2, and day 3) and meals not provided during the workshop.

 - Reimbursement will be processed following the workshop and in accordance with the SCN Travel Booking & Reimbursement Policy (policy will be provided to the selected applicants).